hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-encounter-intro.md

   - Although both are marked as must support, servers are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements
   - A client application **SHALL** support both elements

-<p class="request-for-feedback">Specific feedback is sought on the proposal to make Encounter.period optional in AU Core. <br/>Please comment on <a href="https://github.com/hl7au/au-fhir-core/issues/85">au-fhir-core/issues/85</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on the proposal to make Encounter.period optional in AU Core. <br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-43832">#FHIR-43832</a>.</p>

+<p class="request-for-feedback">Specific feedback is sought on the proposal to remove MustSupport flag from Encounter.extension:encounterDescription data element in AU Core. <br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-43816">#FHIR-43816</a>.</p>